andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 .. note::

-  Another good introduction to BIDS can be found `here <http://reproducibility.stanford.edu/bids-tutorial-series-part-1a/>`__.
+  The Stanford Center for Reproducibility (which created BIDS) has their own tutorial `here <http://reproducibility.stanford.edu/bids-tutorial-series-part-1a/>`__.

 What is BIDS?
 *************